 Over the summer and early fall, our Service Department has been hard at work maintaining our roads, City facilities, water lines, the sewer plant and much more!
-To read the fall edition of the Service Spotlight CLICK HERE.
+To see more Service Department Spotlights CLICK HERE.

 Thank you Service Department as always for a job well done!

 We are pleased to announce our Safe Routes to School Application was selected for funding!
 The City was approved for $312,584, which was our full funding request to upgrade 3 intersection crosswalks with high visibility markings, one crosswalk will also include a rapid flashing beacon and sidewalk construction along Johnsville-Brookville Road.
 The project will be completed during State Fiscal Year 2022.

 We would like to thank Brookville Local Schools and the Ohio Department of Transportation for their help on this project.
 We hope this project will help encourage and enable students to safely walk to school.
 This process included many steps including Parent Surveys, gathering community feedback, developing an official Travel Plan approved by the Ohio Department of Transportation and finally applying for the Safe Routes to School Grant.